AlexisDerumigny/MMDCopula/README.md

 * `BiCopEstMMD`: estimate the parameter of a parametric bivariate copula by MMD minimization.

+* `BiCopConfIntMMD`: compute a bootstrap-based or subsampling-based confidence interval for the parameter of a parametric bivariate copula.

 * `BiCopGradMMD`: compute the gradient of the MMD criteria.
 Used in `BiCopEstMMD`.

 **Functions for simulation and inference for the Marshall-Olkin copula**